 Helen grew up in a quaint little village near London, wanting to be – at various times – an acrobat, an actress, an artist and an author (perhaps someone should have told her there are also careers that don’t begin with “a”!)
 Due to her passion for foreign languages, she migrated to the beautiful town of Heidelberg, Germany, where she studied German and Russian literature.
 She now lives in the picturesque Austrian Alps with her family and some pesky fruit flies that keep trying to eat her pears.

-Don’t ask her how to pronounce her surname because, according to her Russian husband, she doesn’t even pronounce it correctly herself!
+Don’t worry if you can’t pronounce her surname because – according to her husband, who so kindly gave her the name – she doesn’t even pronounce it correctly herself.
+(Just aim for: Ish-MORE-zin.)